Client loyalty

 Advisors should optimize their delivery strategy by adopting technological tools to complement their existing services.

-Don't just automate, integrate
+Don't just automate—integrate

 Automating certain services in your practice is an effective way to expand.
 Many media outlets fearmonger by pitting robos against traditional advisors, but in reality, a lot of the technology that robos use can be effectively integrated to optimize your practice.

-The key to sustained growth is to cater to a client's needs in the most efficient way possible, and automating certain aspects of portfolio management give that opportunity to financial advisors.
-Vanguard's recent study found that 88% of digitally advised clients would be willing to switch to a human advisor if they make a switch.
+The key to sustained growth is to cater to a client's needs in the most efficient way possible, and automating certain aspects of portfolio management gives that opportunity to financial advisors.
+Vanguard's study found that 88% of digitally advised clients would be willing to switch to a human advisor if they make a switch.
 Nonetheless, lots of investors express a clear desire to have technology integrated into their advice.1

 This aligns with the client's preferences and could lead to higher levels of satisfaction—in addition to expanding your practice.